MPP and MIA grads present thesis projects in annual poster exhibition.

-The jury consisted of Dean of Research and Faculty and Professor of Public Management and Political Economy Mark Hallerberg, Director of Curricular Affairs Henrik Schober and PhD candidates Haytham Atef, Franca König and Luis Mejia.
+The jury consisted of Dean of Research and Faculty and Professor of Public Management and Political Economy Mark Hallerberg, Director of Curricular Affairs Henrik Schober, PhD candidate Haytham Atef, Franca König and Luis Mejia.
 The winners were presented by Dean of Graduate Programmes and Professor of European Politics Christine Reh and Hertie School President Henrik Enderlein.

 And the winners are …

 · Dugald Young: An Evaluation of the Impact of Kenya’s Tobacco Control Act 2007

 · Mhabeni Bona and Jacqueline Liu: Protecting Indonesia’s forests

 · Rachel Balmer: Health Creation or Wealth Creation?
 How legitimate are the commitments by food and beverage multinational corporations to tackle global nutrition challenges?